jruby/warbler/README.txt

 customize it in any way, you have two options.

-1. If you just want a static web.xml file whose contents you manually control, you may copy the one generated for you in
+1. If you just want a static web.xml file whose contents you manually control, you may unzip the one generated for you in
-   <tt>tmp/war/WEB-INF/web.xml</tt> to <tt>config/web.xml</tt> and
+   <tt>yourapp.war:WEB-INF/web.xml</tt> to <tt>config/web.xml</tt> and
    modify as needed.
-It will be copied into the webapp for you.
+It will be copied into subsequent copies of the war file for you.
 2. If you want to inject some dynamic information into the file, copy the <tt>WARBLER_HOME/web.xml.erb</tt> to
    <tt>config/web.xml.erb</tt>.
 Its contents will be evaluated for you